 As shown above, each independent remedy has independent time periods.
-Therefore, how can one reconcile Obligor’s position that a cumulative judgment is a prerequisite for a child support lien or writ of income withholding?
-How can one reconcile Obligor’s position with the Family Code provision that arrearages determined under a writ of income withholding can be used in a child support lien?
+Therefore, how can one reconcile Obligor’s position that a cumulative judgment is a prerequisite for a lien or writ of income withholding?
+How can one reconcile Obligor’s position with the Family Code provision that arrearages determined under a writ of income withholding can be used in a lien?
 Tex.
 Fam.
 Code § 157.313(a)(5).

 As stated previously, a fundamental tenet of legislative interpretation is that “the Legislature is never presumed to do a useless act.”
 Russell v.
 Russell, 865 S.W.2d 929, 936 (Tex.
 1993); In the Interest of S.C.S., 48 S.W.3d at 836.
 The Supreme Court held the statutory provisions for a writ of income withholding set forth a specific mechanism for the calculations of the amount of arrearages and determined the arrearages to be $41,000.
 The Supreme Court in A.D. made it clear the trial court does not have to reduce the delinquent amount to a single cumulative judgment before the other enforcement remedies of the Family Code may be utilized.
 A cumulative judgment provides additional methods for the collection of unpaid child support, but it is not the exclusive method to collect, nor a prerequisite to collect.
 A.D., 73 S.W.3d at 247, fn 1.
 Most importantly, a single cumulative judgment is not the adjudication of the obligation; the obligation is adjudicated in the divorce judgment.